Chargesheet (film)

-Chargesheet is a Bollywood crime thriller drama film directed by veteran Dev Anand, starring Dev Anand, Jackie Shroff, Naseeruddin Shah and Divya Dutta in lead roles, while Riya Sen appears in an item-number and featuring debut of Devshi Khanduri and Kabbir in a negative role.
+Chargesheet is a 2011 Indian crime thriller film directed by Dev Anand, starring himself, Jackie Shroff, Naseeruddin Shah and Divya Dutta in lead roles, while Riya Sen appears in an item-number.
 The film is named after a formal document of accusation prepared by a law-enforcement agency in India.

-It was Dev Anand's last movie before he died on 3 December 2011.
+It was Dev Anand's last movie before his death on 3 December 2011.

 Synopsis

 The film is loosely based on the death of the late Divya Bharti and the mystery surrounding it, as even today the circumstances of her death are unknown.
-It also focuses on the criminal life of common people.
+It also focuses on the criminal lives of common people.